195 - MINISTERIAL APPROVALS16

 1.

 Term.
-Unless otherwise required by state law, Ministerial Approvals shall automatically expire three (3) years from the date of the final action establishing that approval, unless otherwise provided in the approval, from and after the date of issuance of the Ministerial Approval if within such three-year period the proposed use of the site or vertical construction of buildings has not commenced, pursuant to and in accordance with the provisions of the Ministerial Approval.
+Unless otherwise required by state law, Ministerial Approvals shall automatically expire three (3) years from the date of the final action establishing that approval, unless otherwise provided in the approval, from and after the date of issuance of the Ministerial Approval, if within such three (3)-year period the proposed use of the site or vertical construction of buildings has not commenced, pursuant to and in accordance with the provisions of the Ministerial Approval.
 The duration of the approval may be extended as provided for in state law.

 2.

 Conditions.
-Following approval of an application under the Streamlined Ministerial Approval Process, but prior to issuance of a building permit for the development, the Director may require one-time changes to the development that are necessary to comply with the objective uniform construction codes (including, without limitation building, plumbing, electrical, fire, and grading codes), to comply with federal or state laws, or to mitigate a specific, adverse impact upon the public health or safety and there is no feasible method to satisfactorily mitigate or avoid the specific adverse impact without modifying the development.
-A "specific, adverse impact" has the meaning defined in Government Code section 65589.5(d)(2).
+Following approval of an application under the State Streamlined Ministerial Approval Process, but prior to issuance of a building permit for the development, the Director may require one-time changes to the development that are necessary to comply with the objective uniform construction codes (including, without limitation building, plumbing, electrical, fire, and grading codes), to comply with federal or state laws, or to mitigate a specific, adverse impact upon public health or safety and there is no feasible method to satisfactorily mitigate or avoid the specific adverse impact without modifying the development.
+A "specific, adverse impact" has the meaning defined in Government Code Section 65589.5(d)(2).

 3.